rajaliraza1/Web-development/README.md

-# Lambda School Precourse Workshop
+# Precourse Workshop
-This repo contains the instruction material and assignments for Lambda School's free mini-bootcamp.
-Lambda School's free mini-bootcamp is a three week long course that covers the fundamentals of programming and web development.
+This repo contains the instruction material and assignments for free mini-bootcamp.its a free mini-bootcamp is a three week long course that covers the fundamentals of programming and web development.
 Class is held at 5pm Pacific Time Monday through Thursday at the dates listed below.
 This class is repeated and given live every month.

-To sign up for the program or to learn more about Lambda School's intensive Computer Science program, visit https://www.lambdaschool.com

 To receive help with the homework you can join our Slack team.
 After registering for the mini-bootcamp on our website you will be sent an invitation to join Slack.
 We have TAs available to answer questions about the homework.